 The ruling ``gives the corporations another tool to stand and fight rather than feel they need to settle,'' said Lawrence Gotts, a patents lawyer with the firm of Pillsbury Winthrop Shaw Pittman in McLean, Virginia.

-Companies backing EBay in the case, either directly or through their trade groups, included Adobe Systems Inc., Cisco Systems Inc. (CSCO), Nokia Oyj, Time Warner Inc. (TWX) and Yahoo!
+Companies backing EBay in the case, either directly or through their trade groups, included Adobe Systems Inc., Cisco Systems Inc. (CSCO:US), Nokia Oyj, Time Warner Inc. (TWX:US) and Yahoo!
 Inc. Trade associations representing the securities and communications industries also sided with EBay.

-On the other side were General Electric Co., Procter & Gamble Co., Qualcomm Inc. (QCOM), research universities such as the University of California and trade groups for the pharmaceutical and biotechnology industries.
+On the other side were General Electric Co., Procter & Gamble Co., Qualcomm Inc. (QCOM:US), research universities such as the University of California and trade groups for the pharmaceutical and biotechnology industries.

 Drugmakers view patent protection differently than technology companies because blockbuster drugs may be based on single patents held by manufacturers who fear generic competition, lawyers say.
 Drug and biotech companies, as well as universities, say strong patent protection is needed to encourage costly research to develop new products.